surajudas/surajudas/README.md

 - 🌱 I’m currently learning **C++ and thinking like a programmer**

-- 👨‍💻 All of my projects are available at Working on a new portfolio website
+- 👨‍💻 All of my projects are available at:- Working on a new portfolio website 😅

 - 📝 I regulary write articles on [my blog/diary kinda thing](https://surajdas.netlify.app/)